davidcpage/cifar10-fast/README.md

     - `source activate pytorch_p36`
     - `jupyter notebook --no-browser --port=8901`
  - open the jupyter notebook url in a browser, open `demo.ipynb` and run all the cells

+ In my tests, 15 out of 20 runs reached 94% test set accuracy with a median of 94.06%.
+Runtime for 25 epochs is roughly 87s.